You’ve heard that taking a protein shake before bed will help you build muscle faster.

 When a team of US researchers put the idea to the test, they found no difference in muscle growth with a protein shake before bed compared to the same amount of protein consumed during the day .

 They took a group of recreationally active young men, and assigned them to one of two groups.
-Both groups lifted weights four times a week for ten weeks, and took a daily casein supplement providing 35 grams of protein.
-This bumped up their daily protein intake to around 0.9 grams per pound (2 grams per kilogram) of bodyweight, which is more than enough protein for anyone wanting to build muscle .
+The men lifted weights four times a week for ten weeks, and took a daily casein supplement providing 35 grams of protein.

 The only difference was in the timing of the protein.
 One group took the supplement during the day, while group two took it shortly before going to bed.